freeman-lab/hxdx/README.md

 ## example

-Let's say you have a `redux`-like store and want to pass its state to functional `virtual-dom` components, some of which dispatch.
+Let's say you have a `redux`-like store and want to pass state to functional `virtual-dom` components, some of which dispatch.

-With `hxdx`, you can write components for pure display
+With `hxdx`, you can write pure display components

 ```javascript
 var hx = require('hxdx').hx